shahzadkazama/trial_work/README.md

    docker-compse ps

-## 4- how to add a car by post request only, you can use postman or any api tool
+## 4- how to add a car with body (form-data) by post request only, you can use postman or any api tool

    ### http://your-ip-address/trail/add_car/